NishantBhavsar/Innoplexus-webpage-classification/README.md

 # Innoplexus-webpage-classification
 Solution for this competition hosted on Analytics Vidhya.
 [competition link](https://datahack.analyticsvidhya.com/contest/innoplexus-online-hiring-hackathon-ai-challenge/#problem_statement)
-#### Simple Linear SVM model for webpage classification with weighted F1 score of ~0.75.
+#### Simple Linear SVM model for webpage classification.
+Weighted F1 score of ~0.75.
 #### ony TFIDF vectors of webpage content are used in the model.
 #### Requierements:
 - nltk